2014 NBA Finals

-The 2014 NBA Finals was the championship series of the National Basketball Association's (NBA) 2013–14 season and the conclusion of the season's playoffs, played from June 5 to June 15, 2014.
+The 2014 NBA Finals was the championship series of the National Basketball Association's (NBA) 2013–14 season and the conclusion of the season's playoffs, played from June 5 to 15, 2014.
 It was contested between two-time defending NBA champion and Eastern Conference champion Miami Heat and the Western Conference champion San Antonio Spurs.
 In a rematch, the Spurs defeated the Heat 4–1 for their 5th title overall.
 Kawhi Leonard was named the Finals Most Valuable Player (MVP), receiving 10 out of 11 votes.

-The series serves a rematch from the previous NBA season, the 12th in Finals history, but only the fifth since the ABA–NBA merger in 1976.
+The series served as a rematch from the previous NBA season, the 12th in Finals history, but only the fifth since the ABA–NBA merger in 1976.
 This was the first NBA Finals since 1984 to use the 2–2–1–1–1 format after the Board of Governors agreed to change the format from 2–3–2, which was used from 1985 to 2013.

 Background

 Miami Heat

 Led by their Big Three of LeBron James, Dwyane Wade, and Chris Bosh, the Miami Heat made their fourth straight appearance in the NBA Finals, following two back-to-back wins in the 2012 and 2013 playoffs.

 They were the first team since the 1987 Boston Celtics to make it to four straight NBA Finals, and only the fourth team in NBA history to achieve that goal, besides the 1966 Boston Celtics (as a matter of fact, ten straight appearances), 1985 Los Angeles Lakers and the 1986-87 Boston Celtics.
-From 2015 to 2018 the Cleveland Cavaliers led by LeBron James also achieved the same feat.
+From 2015 to 2018 the Cleveland Cavaliers led by LeBron James also achieved the same feat, along with the Golden State Warriors those same years.
 They were seeking to become the first NBA team to three-peat since the 2002 Los Angeles Lakers.
 Heading into the postseason, the Heat had an 11–14 record in the last 25 games.
 In the first round, they eliminated the Charlotte Bobcats and won 4–0.
-In the Conference Semifinals, they eliminated the Brooklyn Nets and won 4–1, despite being swept by Brooklyn in the regular season.
-In the Eastern Conference Finals, they again played the Indiana Pacers in a rematch of the previous year's Conference Finals.
+In the Conference semifinals, they eliminated the Brooklyn Nets and won 4–1, despite being swept by Brooklyn in the regular season.
+In the Eastern Conference finals, they again played the Indiana Pacers in a rematch of the previous year's Conference finals.
 Miami won the series 4–2, eliminating the Indiana Pacers from the playoffs for the third straight year.